OnePunchVAM/aid-simple-context/README.md

 ```

-### Adding defaults to a scenario
+### Adding defaults to a scenario / Setting multiple commands at once

-If you want to have commands set by default when starting a scenario, simply add the commands to the scenarios memory in the following format.
+If you want to have commands set by default when starting a scenario, simply add the commands to the scenarios PROMPT.

 ```
+You are in the training yard at Winterfell where the master of arms is drilling you on various combat forms.
+Your brother is your opponent and is quiet skilled.
+You set your feet and square your shoulders, ready for the upcoming match.

-[/note This is a story set in the World of A Song of Ice and Fire.]
+/note This is a story set in the World of A Song of Ice and Fire.
-[/style dark, gritty, detailed]
+/style dark, gritty, detailed
-[/rating M]
+/rating M
-[/you Jon Snow]
+/you Jon Snow
-[/at the Winterfell training yard]
+/at the Winterfell training yard
 ```

-After starting the scenario for the first time you can safely replace the default values with your normal `/remember` content.
+The plugin will intelligently pull out the commands and execute them in sequential order.
+You can enter in multiple commands at any time by seperating them with a newline.

 ## What's the point of all this?